PatrickSUDO/paihan-markdown-cv/index.md

 **_Junior Software Engineer_**

-- Enhanced features and user experience of the Autonomous Driving Labeling System using **Scala**, **Scala.js**, **Akka**, **Elasticsearch**, and **Elastic4s** to stream video data and produce ground truth labels.
+- Enhanced features and user experience of the autonomous driving image label management system using **Scala**, **Scala.js**, **Akka**, **Elasticsearch**, and **Elastic4s** to stream video label data and produce ground truth labels.
-- Migrated infrastructure to **Azure Kubernetes Service**, implementing automation deployment pipelines, network policies, private endpoints, and monitoring metrics.
+- Migrated infrastructure to **Azure Devops**, implementing automation deployment pipelines, network policies, private endpoints, and monitoring metrics.
-- Initiated a data ingest service with **Argo Workflow** to allocate machine learning jobs in the pipeline.
+- Initiated a data ingest service with **Argo Workflow** to implement image pre-processing and allocate machine learning jobs in the pipeline.
+- Actively participated in Agile and Scrum methodologies, adapting to rapid iterations, effectively managing tasks, and fostering team collaboration to meet team milestones.

 ### **University College Dublin**  `Sep 2020 - Dec 2020`